qodbrains-software/qodbrains.com/README.md

 # qodbrains.com
-Our next project will be to build our home domain
+Our next project will be to build our home website.